-These indulgent chocolate brownies are denser than traditional gooey brownies, owing to the subtle teaspoon-worth of Ras-al Hanout spice mix (which adds a warming, cinnamon and nutmeg flavor that is barely tracable but wonderful) , the good dollop of tahini inside the cake batter and the extra spoonfuls that create the swirls on the top.
-Tahini can be found at most supermarkets, I recommend searching for the World Food aisle and looking for the Middle Eastern section where you'll most likely find mejdool dates, halva and jars of tahini.
-Tahini is a condiment made of toasted ground hulled sesame, which create its nutty, toasted flavor and is one of the main ingredients in Hummus (together with chickpeas, lemon juice and garlic) and other delicious dips such as baba ghanoush, which is made of blackened aubergine and has a distinct smokiness.
-Tahini is an incredibly versatile flavor, n addition to its usage as an ingredient in savory dishes, it features in many sweet desserts and cakes.
-I wanted to combine a traditional brownie recipe with a little echo to my time in the Middle East, perhaps in the future I will delve into making my own sticky baklava or Moroccan almond cigars, wrapped in delicate filo pastry and sprinkled with icing sugar...however for now I'm greedily digging into these brownies.
-They are best served slightly warm (microwave for 10 seconds or more) with ice cream, juicy raspberries and crushed pistachios.
+These indulgent chocolate brownies have a subtle teaspoon of spice, the ras-al Hanout spice mix adds a warming, cinnamon and nutmeg flavor that is barely traceable but wonderful.
+Thee good dollop of tahini inside the cake batter and the extra spoonfuls that create the swirls on the top.
+Tahini is a condiment made of toasted ground hulled sesame, which create its nutty, toasted flavor and is one of the main ingredients in hummus and other delicious dips such as baba ganoush, which is made of blackened aubergine and has a distinct smokiness.
+Tahini is an incredibly versatile flavor, in addition to its usage as an ingredient in savory dishes, it features in many sweet desserts and cakes.
+These are best-served slightly warm (microwave for 10 seconds or more) with ice cream, juicy raspberries and crushed pistachios.

-Find a 20cm square non-stick baking tray and grease with butter (or use greased aluminium foil on a standard tray).
+Find a 20cm square non-stick baking tray and grease with butter (or use greased baking parchment).
 Set your oven to 180.c